watarukumagai-git/opt/peer_review/no2/review_comment.md

    - Explanation of denoising methods combined with CEEMDAN-VMD and Sanple Entropy, which is the part shown at the top of Fig.1, should be added to new Section 2.4.
    - Some sentences for the combined data-processing steps in Section 4.2 should be transfered to new Section 2.4.
    - Chapter 3's title should be revised to "LSTM-Based Prediction Method" because this part explains the prediction method combined with data-processing method and DBO is simply used as tool.
+   - For overall performance comparisons, Sub-sections 4.5.1 through 4.5.3 should be combined into a single section, Table 4 through Table 6 into a single table using two-column wide table as needed, Fig.2 through Fig.4 into a single figure for short-term prediction using subfigure configration (Fig.2(a),(b),(c)) as needed.
+The combined Sub-section 4.5.1 shows short-term prediction and the new Subsection 4.5.2 shows long-term prediction.

 ## major comment4 (Chapter 3, Page 3)
 - What is the reason for using DBO as optimization algorithm?